Protect Your Home's Exterior From Sun Damage With UV-Resistant Paints

 Flat paint

-Flat paint offers no shine or gloss and hides surface imperfections well.
+Flat paint has no noticeable sheen and conceals minor surface imperfections well.
 It provides some UV protection but typically requires more frequent repainting.
-Flat paint works for siding, trim, doors and accents.
+Common uses: siding, trim, doors, and accents.

 Satin or eggshell paint

-Satin or eggshell paint has a soft, subtle sheen.
-It provides good UV protection and durability.
-This finish is a great all-purpose choice for siding, trim, doors and accents.
+Satin/eggshell offers a soft, low luster with good UV protection and durability—an excellent all‑purpose choice for siding, trim, doors, and accents.

 Semi-gloss paint

-Semi-gloss paint has a medium shine and provides excellent UV protection and durability.
-It stands up well to frequent cleaning and scrubbing.
-Use it for trim, doors, shutters and accents.
+Semi‑gloss has a noticeable shine and provides excellent UV resistance and cleanability.
+It stands up to frequent washing—great for trim, doors, shutters, and accents.

 Glossy paint